 The findings of this review support these improvements, with GTR rates increasing by 10%-15% when such.
 Technologies are used.
 This further supports the value of these advancements through reduced residual tumour volume and postoperative neurological deficits.
-Fluorescence-guided surgery is a relatively new improved tumour technique promising visualization.
+Fluorescence-guided surgery is a relatively new improved technique promising tumour margin visualization.
 According to this review, the GTR rates for fluorescence-guided surgery were approximately the same as those in conventional microsurgery (80%-90%), consistent with earlier reports.
-Similarly, the improved tumour margin visualization reported here concurs with studies demonstrating the promise previous fluorescence-guided techniques in improving surgical precision and reducing residual tumours [23]
+Similarly, the improved tumour margin visualization reported here concurs with demonstrating previous studies the promise fluorescence-guided techniques in improving surgical precision and reducing residual tumours [23]